cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 #### StoreUserRecord

-The StoreUserRecord function stores the tuple (EnvU, pkS, skS, pkU, kU), where EnvU and pkU are obtained from the input RegistrationUpload message in a record associated with the user's account IdU.
+The StoreUserRecord function stores the tuple (envU, pkS, skS, pkU, kU), where envU and pkU are obtained from the input RegistrationUpload message in a record associated with the user's account idU.
 If skS and pkS are used for multiple users, the server can store these values separately and omit them from the user's record.